oscarcmn/OpenLibrary-ReactRouter/README.md

 ## Usage Guide
 - Use the search bar to find books by title, author, or subject.
+- Hover over the card and click on the heart button to add a book to favorites.
+- Click on the Favorites option in the navbar so you can view your favorited books.
+- If you want to remove some book from favorites, you just need to hover over the card of the book and click on the Remove from Favorites button.
 - Click on a book to view more details.
 - Navigate using the header links or browser history.